 When you don’t use Cricut products, beware

-The Cricut Design Studio makes it easy!
+The Cricut Design software makes it easy!
 BUT, it is set for Cricut brand products.
-That means when I used another brand of sticker paper (that I could get to go through my printer) it didn’t kiss cut — it just cut, even though I had set it to use less pressure.
+That means when I used another brand of sticker paper (that I could get to go through my printer) it didn’t kiss cut — it just cut, even though I had set it to use less pressure on the cut setting.

 I would need to test out the amount of pressure I should use with that particular brand.
 At that point I gave up — but I plan to work on it in the future. 🙂